deltasig/sphinx/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Drag and drop images into the editor to include them.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]